espocrm/documentation/development/api.md

 Most of API functions return JSON. *POST*, *PUT* requests usually need some JSON data passed in a payload.

-Requests needs to have header: `Content-Type: application/json`.
+Requests needs to have the header: `Content-Type: application/json`.

 The path to the API in EspoCRM is: `api/v1/`.

 Example of GET API request:

 ```
 GET https://address_of_your_crm/api/v1/Contact/55643ca033f7ab4c5
 ```

+In this documentation we omit the URL of CRM and `api/v1/`path when we show examples of API functions.
+If you utilize any our client implementation, it will prepent these parts automatically.

 Note: API client implementations (available below) do most of work for you: add needed headers, handle autentication, parameters, etc.